boy with dyslexia

 Like a lot of kids, Ben does not like to read.
 The letters in the words get all mixed up in his mind and he can't form the right sounds when he tries to read.
 But what he does like to do is play baseball.
 He handles strike outs and mistakes on the field with an open and optimistic attitude.
 Ben knows that if he practices, he will have better success in the next game.
 With the support of his friend, Emma, he learns to approach reading with the same mindset.
 Written in font that is designed to help kids with dyslexia read, this story helpful for kids struggling like Ben.

-Knees: The mixed up world of a boy with dyslexia
+knees the mixed up world of a boy with dyslexia

 Knees